Instructor audio file (17 min)

 1. Guide dog programs: A dog that has been removed from a guide dog program may make a good assistance dog, depending on what it has been removed for.

-3. Dogs that have been fostered for a long period of time in a home environment (at least one month) and the foster families have had a chance to see the dog interact in public.
-Breed-specific rescues usually place dogs in homes like this.
-(For example, Golden Retriever rescue)
+4. Dogs that have been fostered for a long period of time in a home environment (at least one month) and the foster families have had a chance to see the dog interact in public.
+They may be pure or mixed breeds.

 One other key piece of information to get (if you can) is who the dog's primary caregiver was.
 (Female, male, adult, senior etc).
 This is important since some dogs will bond more quickly and easily to a person of the same sex or age as their previous caregiver.
-Some dogs will not bond with or be willing to work for a person that does not fit that description.
+Some dogs will not bond with or be willing to work for a person that does not fit that description or at the very least it can take a long time to do so.

 Where to Avoid Getting a Dog

-Avoid dogs who were raised or spend considerable time outdoors in kennels, yards, barns or on tie outs etc. These dogs have not developed enough social skills to easily be able to transition to like with public access.
+Avoid puppies or dogs who were raised in or spend considerable time outdoors in kennels, yards, barns or on tie outs etc. These dogs have not developed enough people social skills or exposed to enough human-related activity, sounds and objects to easily be able to transition to lives with public access.

 Avoid dogs that have not been socialized to kids, teens, seniors, other animals, small animals such as other small dogs, rabbits, cats etc. unless they have a very gentle temperament.
 If the dog already has history of chasing other animals, rule it out.

 While some shelters have excellent programs to identify potential service dogs, many have no knowledge of what characteristics are needed.
 Some are just desperate to get the dogs out of the shelter and into a home.
 A dog in a shelter behaves very differently than one in a home or in public.
 A shelter is a very stressful place.
 Think of how your behaviour is different in a class with 100 other people than when you are at home.
 This is not to say you can’t find a potential candidate in a shelter, it is just not very likely and you must be willing to take a huge risk and bring in expert help to find that dog.
 Refer to the service dog success statistics cited in the introduction of the lecture.
 Make sure the shelter will allow you to return the dog for up to 6 mos in case s/he turns out to have health or behavioral issues that will impact his/her ability as a service dog.
-Of course, with shelter dogs, there is usually no access to health history of the parents so health testing of the dog’s hips, elbows and other health issues etc at the appropriate age is the only way to know how healthy a dog is.
+Of course, with shelter dogs, there is usually no access to health history of the parents so health testing of the dog’s hips, elbows and other health issues etc at the appropriate age (typically around 2 yo) is the only way to know how healthy a dog actually is.
+For example, a vet cannot tell if a dog has hip displaysia or not just by looking.
+A proper X-ray from a specific angle is needed.

 You can eliminate shelters that do not assess the dogs before adopting them out.

-Also, in low volume shelters it may take a very long time to see a potential candidate.
+Also, in low volume shelters it may take a very long time to see a potential candidate come through.

-Avoid dogs from First Nation (Indian) reservations as they lack the early positive socialization needed.
+Avoid dogs from First Nation (Indian) reservations and former sweet dogs as they lack the early positive socialization needed to the outside world.
 They often have an underlying fear of humans, of being confined on leash and may be reactive to sounds and movement.

 Avoid dogs being brought in from other countries.
 Little is known about these dogs (pure or mixed breeds) and it is a huge risk to think one will work out as a service dog.
 Some of these dogs will be street dogs and skittish at best.
 That cannot be trained out of them, nor loved out of them.
 They have not had sufficient positive socialization to people within the narrow socialization window.
 Typically you will only get to see a photo of the dog before you receive him.

 Avoid dogs that have been spayed or neutered at a young age (weeks to months old).
-Many breeds (Golden Retreivers, Labrador Retreivers, German Shepherd Dogs and others) are negatively affected when they are spayed under 18 mos or neutered under a year when their hormonal system that regulates their metabolism and growth is removed.
+Many breeds (Golden Retrievers, Labrador Retrievers, German Shepherd Dogs and others) may be negatively affected when they are spayed under 18 mos or neutered under a year when their hormonal system that regulates their metabolism and growth is removed.
 Effects can be both on behaviour and health/structure.